surifirstpin/biplus_documentation/docs/Visualization.md

 ## Radar chart

  Radar charts are a great way to compare members of a dimension in a function of several metrics.
+For example, when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, .

  **4.** To access the Radar chart click on **Radar** tab under **general** section.